jslee98/MLFaceRecognition/README.md

-# Face Recognition in MATLAB - Submitted at Universitat Pompeu Fabra
+# Face Recognition in MATLAB
-## Written by Jeffrey Lee & Oriol Resina
+By Jeffrey Lee & Oriol Resina